ABJYguinto/Group-1-Naive-Bayers-Prediction/README.md

 | TRUE | 4 | 2 | 4/8 | 2/7 |
 | FALSE | 4 | 5 | 4/8 | 5/7 |
 | **TOTAL** | **8** | **7** | **8/15** | **7/15** |

+The provided tables represent the aggregated frequency distributions and conditional probabilities derived from the fifteen-scenario historical log.
+In predictive modeling, these tables act as the mathematical engine of the algorithm, summarizing the raw situational data into actionable statistical ratios.

+Each table isolates one of the four environmental variables: Outlook, Temperature, Humidity, and Windy.
+The first two data columns, labeled "Yes" and "No," contain raw frequency counts.
+They tally exactly how many times a specific weather condition was present when the group ultimately decided to play or stay home.
+The bottom row of each table confirms the overall baseline of the dataset: across all fifteen recorded scenarios, there were exactly eight total "Yes" decisions and seven total "No" decisions.

+The final two columns, "P(Yes)" and "P(No)," translate these raw counts into conditional probabilities, where the "P" stands for probability.
+These fractions are calculated by dividing the specific condition's frequency count by the overall total for that decision category.
+For example, looking at the Outlook table, the "Sunny" condition coincided with four "Yes" decisions.
+Because there were eight total "Yes" decisions in the entire dataset, the probability of the weather being sunny given that the group played—expressed as P(Yes)—is 4/8.
+Conversely, a sunny outlook only occurred on one of the seven "No" days, making its P(No) ratio 1/7.

+By organizing the raw data into these specific mathematical fractions, the tables explicitly define historical behavioral trends.
+A review of the Outlook table reveals a 0/8 probability for the "Rainy" condition in the "Yes" column, indicating an absolute historical aversion to playing in the rain.
+Similarly, the Temperature table demonstrates that "Hot" conditions heavily favor a negative outcome, capturing four out of the seven total "No" decisions (4/7) compared to only one out of the eight "Yes" decisions (1/8).
+These calculated fractions provide the exact numerical weights the algorithm requires to compute the likelihood of playing under any future combination of weather conditions.